When my fellow freelance writers hear that I have more than 1,000 published articles to my name their first reaction is disbelief.

 Since you’ve already done your research with rewrites and you know the topic, your time investment is still small.
 And your return is as high as the next magazine will pay.

 Something important for you to consider as a freelance travel writer is whether you should ever sign away “All Rights” to any of your articles.
 You need to establish your own business policy.

 I never sign away my rights to an article unless I’m being well compensated.
 That way I can feel good knowing that I was paid a fair amount for the work I put into it.

 Of course your next question is, what is fair compensation for a magazine to purchase “All Rights?”

-This is a subjective decision you’ll have to decide by yourself.
+This is a subjective decision and you’ll have to determine your own answer.
 I’m inclined to sign away “All Rights” if I’m being paid 40 cents/word or more.
 I can always rewrite a story that I believe has good resale potential anyway.

-But I know travel writers who won’t sign away “All Rights” for anything less than $1/word.
+But I know of travel writers who won’t sign away “All Rights” for anything less than $1/word.